haresfaiez/haresfaiez.github.io/_drafts/how-virtual-dom-works.md

   * **Patch**
-  The "patch" algorithm takes a set of patches and the primitive DOM element associated withe the initial virtual DOM structure and produces a primitive DOM element.
+  The "patch" module takes a set of patches and the primitive DOM element associated with the source virtual DOM element and produces a primitive DOM associated with the destination virtual DOM element.
-  Here, we take the structure resulting from the diff operation and we apply it to the real dom.
   We use *Widget* to specify how the translation from the virtual DOM to the real DOM should go.